AVAILABLE ONLINE or ON CAMPUS

 What Are The Available Tracks or Concentrations?

-Currently, there are two available tracks: 1) Health Management and 2) Interdisciplinary.
+Currently, there are three available tracks: 1) Health Management 2) Interdisciplinary and 3) Sustainability.
 Using the Interdisciplinary Track, you can create your own program designed to meet the goals of the individual student.
 In addition, several other tracks may be added.
 Please see a General Studies advisor (980-6828) for more information and for a complete curricular mapping of each concentration.

 What Courses Are Required for the BAS Degree?

 The curriculum consists of 120 credit hours.
 60 of those are transferred in from an accredited community college.